Let’s begin by asking a question: “Why do donors choose to give money to one worthy cause over another?”

 - Teamwork Award: Recognize the team that performs best with each individual achieving their goals.

-If you are organizing a walkathon or other pledge fundraising event, you may want to give DoJiggy Pledge software a free trial.
+If you are organizing a walkathon or other peer-to-peer fundraising event, DoJiggy’s P2P crowdfunding software can help.
 And, be sure to download our free Walkathon Guide: “Your Complete Guide to Organizing a Successful Walkathon”